JiajunZhou96/Cage-VAE/README.md

 $ conda install -c conda-forge pymatgen=2022.1.7
 ```

-For running in interactive window
+For running in an interactive window
 ```
 $ pip install ipykernel==6.4.1
 ```